crysalead/chaos-orm/docs/schemas.md

 Each type above will be matched to a RDBMS type definition through the dedicaded database adapter.

-However it's also possible to create you own types and also override the default ones.
+It's possible to create you own custom types and or override the default ones.
 See the [custom types section bellow](#types) for more informations on types.

-With Chaos you are not limited to "scalar" types, you can also have objects and arrays.
-So with PostgreSQL you should be able to support schema like:
+Moreover with Chaos you are not limited to "scalar" types and you can also deal with objects or arrays.
+With PostgreSQL you should be able to support schema like:

 ```php
 use Chaos\Schema;